IATI/validator-services/README.md

 2. If this confirms the tests are in sync, then edit / update the tests in Postman.

-3. When done, export from Postman again, format again, and commit.
+3. When done editin gin Postman, export from Postman again, format again, and commit.

 ### Limitations